 Cool.
 Maybe your father is, or your mother, perhaps.

 “Are you out of your goddamn mind?
-No, nobody in my family is corrupt.”
+Nobody in my family is corrupt.”

-But where do these people – politicians, police personnel, and clerks come from – don’t they come from people around us?
+But where do these people—politicians, police personnel, and clerks come from—don’t they come from us—the people?

-Why is it when police take bribe we label them corrupt – but when we indulge in unethical practices to avoid tax – we don’t even acknowledge that we’re also corrupt.
-Isn’t that funny?
+Why is it when police take bribe we label them corrupt, but when we indulge in unethical practices to avoid tax, we don’t even acknowledge that we’re also corrupt?

 Under the Table